 Furthermore, residential roofing systems are engineered to provide proper ventilation and insulation, helping to regulate indoor temperatures and prevent damage to the roof structure.

-There is a wide variety of materials used in residential roofing, each with its own unique properties, benefits, and drawbacks.
+There is a wide variety of roofing materials used in residential roofing, each with its own unique properties, benefits, and drawbacks.

 Some of the most common materials include asphalt shingles, metal, tile, and wood shakes.